hamim23z/Data-Structures-Projects/README.md

-Data Structures Projects

-There were 6 projects that we had to do, but Project 5 was scrapped.
-That is why there is no Project 5 folder listed.
+These are my notes for my Data Structures course at The City College of New York.
+  - Course: CSC 212
+  - Professor: Jun Wu
+  - Semester: Summer 2024

+**Project 5 was scrapped, that's why it's not included.**